henkin/brisk/README.md

 ### Brisk Event Source Application Framework

+Using the idea of Event Sourcing, this project aims to develop a reusable approach to building applications.
+Modern applications have many demands made of them - be scalable, reselient, secure, etc. To maintain my sanity as a developer, I would also place an important constraint on the system - be simple.
+I like DDD, event sourcing, reactive systems, nosql databases, containerization, and open source.

-Using Event Sourcing - the events are rest based.
+- the events are rest based.
 Two axis - entities and verbs. create commands.

 Command are CreateItem
 UpdateItem